jennii10/Healthcare-Attrition-Analysis/README.md

 Project: Healthcare Employee Attrition Analysis

 Objective:
-To understand the factors affecting employee attrition in the healthcare sector and to build a predictive model for early identification of potential employee churn.
+To understand the factors affecting employee attrition in the healthcare sector.

 Key Steps: